calmdw/SeqPolicy/README.md

 ![Framework Overview](./images/framework_diagram.png) <!-- You can replace this with your own diagram -->

+## Abstract
+Robotic assembly is widely utilized in large-scale manufacturing due to its high production efficiency, and the peg-in-hole assembly is a typical operation.
+While single peg-in-hole tasks have achieved great performance through reinforcement learning (RL) methods, multiple peg-in-hole assembly remains challenging due to complex geometry and physical constraints.
+To address this, we introduce a control policy workflow for multiple peg-in-hole assembly, dividing the task into three primitive sub-tasks: picking, alignment, and insertion to modularize the long-term task and improve sample efficiency.
+Sequential control policy (SeqPolicy), containing three control policies, is used to implement all the sub-tasks step-by-step.
+This approach introduces human knowledge to manage intermediate states, such as lifting height and aligning direction, thereby enabling flexible deployment across various scenarios.
+SeqPolicy demonstrated higher training efficiency with faster convergence and a higher success rate compared to the single control policy.
+Its adaptability is confirmed through generalization experiments involving objects with varying geometries.
+Recognizing the importance of object pose for control policies, a low-cost and adaptable method using visual representation containing objects’ pose information from RGB images is proposed to estimate objects’ pose in robot base frame directly in working scenarios.
+The representation is extracted by a Siamese-CNN network trained with self-supervised contrastive learning.
+Utilizing it, the alignment sub-task is successfully executed.
+These experiments validate the solution’s reusability and adaptability in multiple peg-in-hole scenarios.

 ## Overview

 **SeqPolicy** is a modular reinforcement learning framework designed for high-precision, multi-hole **peg-in-hole assembly tasks**.
 The system integrates a sequential control strategy and contrastive self-supervised learning (CSSL) to improve performance and generalization in robotic assembly operations.